Herro-Sama/Text-game/README.md

 pc "But that's..."
 $ povname = "Pawn"
 s "Silence it's decided!"
-"A strange feeling comes over you, its almost as if you're being possessed.." jump area2
+"A strange feeling comes over you, its almost as if your mind..." jump area2

 label area2:
-"Today, Now."
-"You wake up in the middle of the street.
-Your home of the last 16 years is on fire."
+"You stand in the middle of a street.Patchy, distant memories flash before your eyes."
-"The spymaster has been murdered.
-The Russian Embassy have attacked." menu
-  ""
+"You have a vague feeling that a lot of time has passed."
+"The buildings all around you are on fire, one in particular stands out.
+Was that the acadmy home?"
+"You decide to"
+menu:
+  "Enter the front door of the building.":
+     "The door is blocked and cannot be moved."
+  "Try the back door.":
+    "The door gives way after a firm shove."

 return